-DYK: Research shows that eating healthy meals can help manage anxiety and improve children’s moods?
+DYK?
+Research shows eating healthy meals can help manage anxiety and improve children’s moods.

 MFE Presents: #HealthyGreenFamilies (video)

 The spring planting season is the perfect time of year to reap the benefits of a healthy lifestyle.
-For National Nutrition Month and National Garden Month, visit a local farmers market, create an arts and crafts project, read books about healthy foods, watch gardening videos, and plant a school, program, family, community veggie garden.
+For National Nutrition Month and National Garden Month, visit a local farmers market, create an arts and crafts project, read books about healthy foods and watch gardening videos.

 Spring Gardening Tips

 - Local Food Directories: National Farmers Market Directory

 - Gardening with Kids: What to Plan and Fun Activities

 - Grow It, Try It, Like It!
 Fun with Fruits and Vegetables at Family Child Care